bquast/bquast.github.io/_posts/2015-05-31-handcoded-lm.md

 > In order to understand statistics, you have to do the calculations yourself!

+Warnings such as these are often given in statistics courses and for good reason too!
+Doing the work yourself really cements the understanding of statistics.

-Yet when it comes to econometrics, the main take-aways from the workshop are primarily in terms of the syntax of yet another computer program.
+Yet when it comes to econometrics, the main take-aways from the workshops are primarily in terms of the **syntax** of yet another computer program.

-In this series of post titled: **handcoded**, I show how many workhorses of the econometricians toolbox can be implemented with some very basic commands.
+In this series of post titled: **handcoded**, I show how many workhorses of the econometrician's toolbox can be implemented in a very simple manner.
 This manual implementation greatly helps in keeping an understanding of what actually happens when we call e.g. `MCMC..` with a few paramters.

 The Linear Model
 ----------------------